seanbenhur/multilingual_aggresive_gender_bias_communal_bias_identifcation/data/README.md

-# Data Folder
+# Data

-- Data used for training goes here.
-- This should be moved to .gitignore.
-- This is kept here just to show where your data should reside.
+The CoMMA dataset was used for training the Models, the dataset can be accessed from [here](https://competitions.codalab.org/competitions/35482)